zhangwei03020915/abp/docs/en/deployment/configuring-openIddict.md

 `AddDevelopmentEncryptionAndSigningCertificate` is disabled in production environment.
 Signing and encryption of certificates is done using `openiddict.pfx` file in production environment.

 You can use the `dotnet dev-certs https -v -ep openiddict.pfx -p 00000000-0000-0000-0000-000000000000` command to generate the `openiddict.pfx` certificate.

+> `openiddict.pfx` is just an example of a filename.
+You can use any filename for the pfx file.

 > `00000000-0000-0000-0000-000000000000` is the password of the certificate, you can change it to any password you want.